 Here are 7 words to families of introverts:

-We aren’t crazy.
 Sometimes you think we are, don’t you?
 Be honest.
-When we don’t talk for long periods of time — even when we are with people — you assume we must have a few screws loose somewhere.
-We probably do — as you possibly do — but introversion isn’t one of them for us.
-We aren’t weird — okay, again, some of us might be, but not just because of introversion.
+When we don’t talk for long periods of time – even when we are with people – you assume we must have a few screws loose somewhere.
+We probably do – as you possibly do – we are all desperately in need of grace.
+But introversion isn’t one of the things which make us crazy.
+We aren’t weird – okay, again, some of us might be, but not just because of introversion.
 In fact, you may not know this, but there are lots of introverts around.
 Lots.
 Mega lots.
 You may even have overlooked some of us because we aren’t always trying to get your attention.
+We may appear extroverted in public, often because it’s our job, but there are lots of us who are really introverted.

-It isn’t personal.
-When we don’t talk that is — because that’s what you enjoy doing with people so much.
+When we don’t not talk because we don’t want to communicate with someone.
+We don’t talk because we are introverted.
+We need to have something to say.
+We probably think a lot more than we say.
 It’s hard not to take it personal though, isn’t it?
 But, it most likely has little to do with you when we don’t talk to you as much as you wish we would.

+Do I need to repeat that one?
+I will.
 We don’t have a right to ignore you.
-There.
-I said it.
 And, my introverted friends can get frustrated with me if they want to, but we don’t.
 You can expect communication.
 Relationships are built on communication.
 We just have to figure out how to make it work with your personality and ours.
 We can do that, can’t we?
 And, you can tell them I said it.
 Get an outside party (such as a counselor) to help you if you need it.
-We can’t expect people to ignore their personality — and we should work to respect other people’s personalities, but we can expect two people in a healthy relationship to find a balance that allows healthy, intimate conversation — at a level that meets the needs of both in the relationship.
+We can’t expect people to ignore their personality – and we should work to respect other people’s personalities, but we can expect two people in a healthy relationship to find a balance that allows healthy, intimate conversation – at a level that meets the needs of both in the relationship.

 Here’s the disclaimer.
 Not all introverts are alike.
 Just as not all extraverts are alike.
 And, there are varying degrees of introversion and extroversion.
 It’s important not to put people into boxes – and that’s not what I’m trying to do here.
 Maybe the best follow up to this post is a conversation with your introvert on how the two of you could communicate better.
 More than anything, as a relationship counselor and pastor, I want to help people better communicate.
 Sadly, I’ve sat on the outside of dozens of relationships in trouble and communication is almost always one root of the problems in the relationship.
 This post isn’t counseling – and my intent was a very soft approach, but the issue here is huge for some couples.
 Don’t be afraid to get help if needed.